20 August, 2008 9:09 pm

 Considering the only way users can communicate with your application is through the interface, interface design then should be one of the most important part of any application.
 A good interface will enhance the experience, usability, effectiveness or even success of your system.

-From the book Designing the User Interface by Ben Shneiderman, he pointed out 8 rules to guide us to good interaction design.
+From the book by Ben Shneiderman, he pointed out 8 rules to guide us to good interaction design.

 1. Strive for consistency.